Morteza-Rastgoo/mori-setup/README.md

-# MoriCodingAgent Setup Script
+# MoriCodingAgent

-This repository contains the setup script for MoriCodingAgent, an AI agent that works in CLI and helps you write code like Cursor AI.
+MoriCodingAgent is an AI coding assistant that works in CLI and helps you write code like Cursor AI.
 It can connect to local Ollama or remote Ollama server.

 ## Features

 - **Local Setup**: Installs and configures Ollama locally
 - **Remote Setup**: Configures Ollama on a remote server
-- **Automatic Requirements Check**: Verifies system requirements and dependencies
-- **SSH Key Management**: Handles SSH key generation and provides guidance for remote setup
-- **Port Management**: Manages Ollama service ports automatically
+- **Code Analysis**: Analyzes your code and provides insights
+- **Code Improvements**: Suggests code improvements and best practices
+- **Code Explanation**: Explains code in detail
+- **Interactive CLI**: Easy-to-use command-line interface
+- **Multiple Models**: Support for different Ollama models

 ## Prerequisites

+- Python 3.7+
 - curl
 - SSH and SCP (for remote setup)
 - At least 2GB of free disk space